khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 ### Changes

-- Updated the [**twitter**](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~twitter) icon to use the new "X" logomark.
-The name will remain unchanged for the time being so the visual can propagate more easily.
+- Updated the twitter icon to use the new "X" logomark and renamed it to [**x**](https://www.figma.com/file/h4YjjttHL5YI0mXZfQ4uuU/GitLab-Product-Icons?type=design&node-id=5441-445&mode=dev).
+The name in the SVGs repo will remain unchanged for the time being so the visual can propagate more easily and a new x.svg icon will be addded that can be migrated to.

 ### Deprecations